SydneyCardew/Bandy_Words_2/README.md

 #### Version history:

+##### 2.0.0
-2.0.0: First functional version
+* First functional version

+##### 2.1.0
+* Text saving
+* Full album generation
-2.1.0: Added text saving, full album generation and other feature improvements.
+* Refactoring and other feature improvements.

+##### 2.2.0
+* csv saving
+* full logging
+* input custom seeds
+* combination counter
+* improved randomness
+* better error communication
+* refactoring and commenting
+* extensive refinement and expansion of rules and vocab dictionaries.

 ---

 #### Future development:

-Planned additional features include piping, output to csv files, options to use a non pseudo-random seed source, full logging, an option to run Dict_Maker.py as part of normal Bandy Words operation, and eventually packaging Bandy Words into a web app form, as well as properly packaging it to run without a Python installation.
+The creation of Bandy Words 2 has been conducted largely as a preliminary exercise in order to develop the software into a web app.